BalintCsala/ConfigurableVanillaShaders/README.md

 	"tags": ["minimal", "1.18.2", "colorful"]
 ```

+If you don't like the selection of the tags, the descriptions or just feel like something is missing, you can add your own, follow the instructions under "Opening a PR" for this.

 ## Opening a PR

 Fork the this repository first and edit the shaders.json file.
 Make sure to test it on the site (by enabling developer mode) first.
 If it doesn't work as intended, press